gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-template.md

 ---
 title: "Create a Site from a Template"
-description: "How to Create a Gatsby Cloud Site from a Template"
+description: "How to create a Gatsby Cloud site from a template"
 ---

 ## Introduction